ucan-wg/revocation/README.md

 # 4 Cache

 The agent that controls a resource SHOULD maintain a cache of revocations that it has seen.
 Other agents MAY also maintain a cache of revocations that they're aware of.
 On recept of a UCAN delegation or invocation, the

+It is RECOMMENDED that the canonical revocation store be kept as close to (or inside) the resource it is about as possible.
+For example, the WebNative File System maintains a Merkle tree of revoked CIDs at a well-known path.
+Another example is that a centralized server could have an endpoint that lists the revoked UCANs by [canonical CID].

 ## 4.1 Eviction